How to: Configure SharePoint Integration on Multiple Servers

 You will get an error if the Reporting Services services are running under built-in accounts.
-If you already configured the services to use domain user accounts, restart the services to clear out old connection information (assuming that there are existing connections in the current session).
-For more information about service account configuration, see Configuring the Report Server Service Account.
+If you already configured the services to use domain user accounts, reset IIS and the Report Server Windows service to clear out old connection information (assuming there are existing connections in the current session).
+For more information about service account configuration, see Configuring Service Accounts and Passwords in Reporting Services.

-Set permissions to grant user access to the SharePoint site.
+- Set permissions to grant user access to the SharePoint site.
 Security is required, but if you want to inherit existing permissions, you do not have to set permissions on specific items.
-For more information, see Granting Permissions on Report Server Items on a SharePoint Site or How to: Set Permissions for Report Server Items on a SharePoint Site (Reporting Services in SharePoint Integrated Mode).
+For more information, see Managing Permissions and Security for Report Server Items on a SharePoint Site or How to: Set Permissions for Report Server Items on a SharePoint Site.

-Add Reporting Services content types if you want to create new shared data sources, report models, and Report Builder reports.
-For more information, see How to: Add Report Server Content Types to a Library (Reporting Services in SharePoint Integrated Mode).
+- Add Reporting Services content types if you want to create new shared data sources, report models, and Report Builder reports.
+For more information, see How to: Add Report Server Content Types to a Library (SharePoint Integrated Mode).

-Create shared data sources to use with reports and models.
-For more information, see How to: Create and Manage Shared Data Sources (Reporting Services in SharePoint Integrated Mode).
+- Create shared data sources to use with reports and models.
+For more information, see How to: Create and Manage Shared Data Sources (SharePoint Integrated Mode).

-Create shared schedules to use with subscriptions or unattended report processing.
-For more information, see How to: Create and Manage Shared Schedules (Reporting Services in SharePoint Integrated Mode).
+- Create shared schedules to use with subscriptions or unattended report processing.
+For more information, see How to: Create and Manage Shared Schedules (SharePoint Integrated Mode).

-Publish report definition files (.rdl), data source files (.rds), and report model files (.smdl) to a SharePoint library.
+- Publish report definition files (.rdl), data source files (.rds), and report model files (.smdl) to a SharePoint library.
 You can also use the Upload command in a SharePoint library to upload .rdl and .smdl files, but not .rds files.
 Depending on your permissions, you can also create reports in Report Builder and save them to a library.
 If the reports include references to shared data sources or external files, you must update the references.
-For more information, see Deploying Models and Shared Data Sources to a SharePoint Site and How to: Upload Documents to a SharePoint Library (Reporting Services in SharePoint Integrated Mode).
+For more information, see Deploying Reports, Models, and Shared Data Sources to a SharePoint Site and How to: Upload Documents to a SharePoint Library (SharePoint Integrated Mode).

 When you upload reports, make sure that the data source properties for the report are correct.
 The data source must have a valid connection string to an external data source.
 The credential type must be valid for your network topology.
 Specifically, if Kerberos authentication is not enabled for your domain, you cannot use the Windows integrated security credential type.
 Instead, you should specify stored credentials.
 After you verify the data source properties are correct, you can click the report name to open the report.
 The report will open in the Report Viewer Web Part automatically.